 Can you tell us a bit about yourself and your journey to where you are today?

-What is your favorite part about the fall season / favorite fall tradition?
+What is your favorite part about getting dressed during the Spring season?

 Less layers!
 Bright colors, maxi dresses, and comfortable birkenstock sandals.

 Do you have any daily rituals that help keep you grounded or focused during this time?

 I’m a fan of a weekly manicure and pedicure.
 It’s an hour to myself and a little pampering to rest and reset.